-- A minimum of 6 hours of structured programmatic activities per weekday (e.g., life skills training, GED, employment readiness, etc.), 3 hours of which shall be clinical group counseling, as well as a minimum of 3 hours of structured programmatic activities per weekend day. - (2) A minimum of 1 hour of individual clinical counseling per week. - (3)A treatment plan (in accordance with Vendor Reports under section f(1)) is created at with the defendant/person under supervision at the beginning of programming and submitted to the USPO/USPSO, and re-evaluated at least every 30 days. -which shall include, but is not limited to: (1) short and long-term goals the defendant/person under supervision will be attempting to achieve (for post-conviction, goals should relate to the person under supervision's risk, needs, and responsivity, as provided by the USPO/USPSO); (2) measurable objectives which relate to the achievement of the corresponding goals; (3) specific criteria for treatment completion; and (4) the anticipated time-frame for completion of programming.
-Treatment plans shall be reviewed at least every 30 days, and include the defendant's/person under supervision's input, updates to items (1) - (4) aforementioned, justification for continued need for treatment, and any feedback provided by USPO/USPSO.
-The plan shall include information on family and any significant others involvement (i.e., community support programs, etc.).
-Ensure that a typed treatment plan is submitted to the USPO/USPSO at least every 90 days in accordance with Vendor Reports under section f(1).
+- A minimum of 6 hours of structured programmatic activities per weekday (e.g., life skills training, GED, employment readiness, etc.), 3 hours of which shall be clinical group counseling, as well as a minimum of 3 hours of structured programmatic activities per weekend day. - (2) A minimum of 1 hour of individual clinical counseling per week. - (3) A treatment plan (in accordance with Vendor Reports under section f(1)) is created at with the defendant/person under supervision at the beginning of programming within five (5) days of admission to the program and submitted to the USPO/USPSO, and re-evaluated at least every 30 days.
+The plan shall be designed to reduce the specified symptoms or impairment such that the defendant/person under supervision is able to function effectively in a lower level of care.